sbt/sbt-jni/README.md

 The differing Scala versions make it necessary to always cross-compile and cross-publish this project, i.e. append a "+" before every task.

-Run `+publishLocal` to build and use this plugin locally.
+Run `sbt +publishLocal` to build and use this plugin locally.

 ## Copying
 This project is released under the terms of the 3-clause BSD license.
 See LICENSE for details.